johnfitzpatrick/aws-modernization-workshop-with-Sysdig/content/40_module_2/42_deploy_an_ecs_cluster.md

 To illustrate the automatic scanning, we will now deploy a sample ECS cluster that scales using Fargate.

-**TrainingNote - Do we need more details on whats going on here????**
+**TrainingNote -  we need more details on whats going on here.
+Launches a docker compose cluster into Fargate etc**

 1. Create a cluster configuration and create a cluster